marcduiker/eleventy-excellent/src/pages/creative-coding.md

 ## Happy accidents

 I really love creative coding.
 It feels quite different compared to coding for work.
-When I code for work, I do it to achieve a very specific goal; to implement a business feature, or to demonstrate how something works in a proof of concept.
-With creative coding, my goal is to create something fun or beautiful, where the result is often achieved by happy accidents.
+When I code for work, I do it to achieve a very specific goal; to implement a feature that adds value, or to demonstrate how a technology works.
+With creative coding, the goal is to create something fun or beautiful, where the result is often achieved by happy accidents.

 If you're interested in learning (visual) creative coding, I can definitely recommend [The Coding Train](https://www.youtube.com/c/TheCodingTrain) channel on YouTube.
 Daniel Shiffman is an amazing teacher, I want to be like him when I grow up 😅.

-Creative coding is ideal for educational purposes.
+Creative coding is also ideal for educational purposes.
 It's very rewarding for students to see (or hear) the result of their coding exercises.

-## Digital generative art
+## Generative art

-I create generative art under the pseudonym of _[_md](https://www.fxhash.xyz/u/_md)_.
+I create hand-crafted generative art under the pseudonym of _[_md](https://www.fxhash.xyz/u/_md)_.
 I mostly use JavaScript with [P5js](https://p5js.org/), a library for creative coding based on Processing.

 You can collect my digital art on [fx(hash)](https://www.fxhash.xyz/u/_md).